Communicating with Sharepoint via SAS

 - Hard code this authorization code into a SAS program to retrieve an OAuth2 access token (and a refresh token).

-- With the access token, you can now use PROC HTTP and the Microsoft 365 APIs to retrieve your Sharepoint folders and files, download files, upload files, and replace files.
+- With the access token, you can now use PROC HTTP and the Microsoft 365 APIs to retrieve your Sharepoint folders and download, upload, and replace files.

 Step 1: Register your application